MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Dashboard

 Your dashboard keeps you up to date about useful information, essential tasks to complete, and key settings to configure to get the most out of Dynamics 365 Fraud Protection.
-Critical steps are marked with **Completed**, **In progress**, or **Not started** to indicate your current setup status.
+Critical steps are marked with **Completed**, **In progress**, or the number of items remaining to indicate your current setup status.

 ## Upload data